Veta La Palma Seafood

-Sustainable Seafood from Veta la Palma and What Makes It Unique
+Sustainable Seafood from Veta La Palma & What Makes It Unique

-Veta la Palma is a vast farming estate covering more than 27,000 acres situated in the heart of the Marshlands of Spain’s Guadalquivir River and is an example of the world’s first “Sustainability Plus” fish farm.
+Veta la Palma is a vast farming estate covering more than 27,000 acres.
+It is situated in the heart of the Marshlands of Spain’s Guadalquivir River.
+It is an example of the world’s first “Sustainability Plus” fish farm.

-Chef Barber also discussed Veta la Palma in Saveur Magazine, February/March 2011:
+Chef Barber discussed Veta la Palma in Saveur Magazine, February-March 2011:

 The result of this extensive farming practice is seafood that has an unbeatable quality in terms of freshness, texture, and flavor not found in other farmed fishes.
 Biologists and aquaculture experts monitor and oversee the fish’s growth and health conditions from fry to harvest.
 Once matured to market size, the fish are harvested by hand in low impact seine nets, immediately put into slush ice, and shipped for sale, resulting in absolute freshness upon arriving stateside.